Kharge slams Modi govt, says those 'destroying' democracy are talking of saving it | Politics

 ''We are demanding a JPC on the Adani issue.
 The government is trying to divert attention from this...We are together and will continue to demand JPC on the Adani issue,'' he said.

-The Leader of Opposition also alleged that he was being discriminated against in the Rajya Sabha as the Leader of the House was allowed to speak for 10 minutes and when he rose the House was adjourned after two minutes.
+The Leader of Opposition also alleged that he was being discriminated against in the Rajya Sabha as the Leader of the House was allowed to speak for 10 minutes but when he rose, the House was adjourned after two minutes.

+AICC general secretary Jairam Ramesh said, ''Parliament has been adjourned this morning till 2pm because of the Govt's continued refusal to agree to a JPC on the PM-linked Adani 'Maha Mega Scam' and on unwarranted remarks made by Ministers against Rahul Gandhi''.

+Sanjay Singh (AAP) alleged that opposition leaders were being troubled only to divert the attention from the Adani 'scam'.

 Opposition parties earlier met in the chamber of Leader of Opposition to coordinate their strategy in Parliament.